OpenToAllCTF/OTA-Challenge-Bot/README.md

 ## Using git support for uploading solve updates

-1. Copy `config_git.json` to `config_git`
+1. Copy `config_git.json` to `config_git`.
-2. Configure the git account, the local repo and the remote path, which should be used to access your git repository
+2. Configure the git account, the local repo and the remote path, which should be used to access your git repository.

 Example:
 ```{